More than 210 discounts and free travel with the Vienna Card

 On the Naschmarkt, a colorful crowd buys fruit, vegetables and various delicacies from every country from dawn till dusk.
 Increasing numbers of trendy "in" places are also finding somewhere to set up in the more than 120 market stands, and even offer free WLAN.

 Tewa on the Naschmarkt offers organic cuisine, Neni serves Israeli-Oriental specialties from shakshuka (eggs with vegetables) to taboulleh (Lebanses salad), while at Orient & Occident the wives of the owner whip up Turkish home cooking.
 Fish lovers get their money's worth at Umar.
 Many people considered it to be the best fish restaurant in Vienna.
-The Fischviertel is also worth recommending.
+Fish restaurants worth recommending include Fischviertel, Nautilus and La Marée.

 Many other premises have also opened in the immediate vicinity of the Naschmarkt.
 On the Rechte Wienzeile, right across from the Naschmarkt, is Café Amacord.
 Excellent Viennese cuisine in a cozy ambience is the order of the day here.
 On the opposite side, on the Linke Wienzeile, is Café Drechsler.
-Designed by star designer Terence Conran, it is open almost around the clock and considered a modern twist on the typical Vienna coffeehouse.
-The ON Market is also a restaurant that never sleeps.
+Designed by star designer Terence Conran, it is considered a modern twist on the typical Vienna coffeehouse.
+ON Market is a restaurant that never sleeps.
 The visually impressive restaurant with the colorful textile artworks on its walls offers fine cuisine from the coasts of Asia, from breakfast to the late-night snack.
-The Ristorante al Teatro offers Italian classics in the not-to-be-missed ambience of the architect Hermann Czech.
+The Chiq Chaq im Theatercafé, in the notable ambience of architect Hermann Czech, specializes in burgers.